 Financial aid packages are sent separately from the admissions decision letter and are only communicated to students after they have been admitted to The Theatre School.

-The Theatre School's tuition is billed as a guaranteed package rate, meaning you pay one flat fee each year for all of your coursework and production work.
-You are billed the same rate each year you are in a program up to the standard length of the program.
-In other words, your tuition rate is locked in at the tuition rate you pay in your first year of the program.
-For current tuition rates visit DePaul University’s Tuition page.
+The Theatre School's tuition is billed as a guaranteed package rate, which means you pay one flat fee each year for all of your coursework and production work.
+Additionally, you are billed the same rate each year you are in a program up to the standard length of the program.
+(In other words, your tuition rate is locked in at the tuition rate you paid for your first year of the program.)
+For current tuition rates, please visit DePaul University’s Tuition page.